External user directories

 - Any generic LDAP directory server

-You can delegate Stash user and group management, as well as user authentication, to an Atlassian JIRA instance.
-This is a good option if you already use JIRA in your organization.
-Note that Stash can only connect to a JIRA server running JIRA 4.3 or later.
+You can delegate FishEye user and group management, as well as user authentication, to a JIRA application.
+This is a good option if you already use a JIRA application in your organization.
+Note that FishEye can only connect to a JIRA application server running JIRA 4.3 or later.

 You should consider using Atlassian Crowd for more complex configurations with a large number of users.

-See Connecting Stash to JIRA for user management for configuration instructions.
+See Connecting to JIRA for user management for configuration instructions.

-You can connect Stash to Atlassian Crowd for user and group management, as well as for user authentication.
+You can connect FishEye to Atlassian Crowd for user and group management, as well as for user authentication.

-Crowd is an application security framework that handles authentication and authorisation for your web-based applications.
-With Crowd you can integrate multiple web applications with multiple user directories, with support for single sign-on (SSO) and centralised identity management.
+Crowd is an application security framework that handles authentication and authorization for your web-based applications.
+With Crowd you can integrate multiple web applications with multiple user directories, with support for single sign-on (SSO) and centralized identity management.
 See the Crowd Administration Guide.

 You should consider connecting to Crowd if you want to use Crowd to manage existing users and groups in multiple directory types, or if you have users of other web-based applications.

-When Stash is connected directly to multiple user directories, where duplicate user names and group names are used across those directories, the effective group memberships that Stash uses for authorisation can be determined using either of these two schemes:
+When FishEye is connected directly to multiple user directories, where duplicate user names and group names are used across those directories, the effective group memberships that FishEye uses for authorization can be determined using either of these two schemes:

 - 'aggregating membership'